 Roost & Root is another top contender known for its high-quality, handcrafted chicken coops made right in the United States.
 Their coops are thoughtfully designed to house anywhere from 5 to 50 chickens, making them a versatile choice for backyard hobbyists and those with larger flocks.
 Their popular 'Heritage' line of coops is built with longevity in mind and designed to last for more than a decade, making them a solid long-term housing solution.
 Roost & Root focuses on creating practical, durable structures that provide a safe and comfortable home, ensuring you won't need to replace your coop every few years.

-How Coop Design Impacts Your Chickens' Well-Being
+How Coop Design Affects Your Flock's Health

 A chicken coop is so much more than a house—it's a complete ecosystem that directly shapes your flock's health, happiness, and safety.
 Every single design choice, from the slope of the roof to the placement of a window, plays a critical role in creating an environment where your chickens can truly thrive.
 A well-designed coop isn't just about looking pretty in your backyard; it's a functional fortress built on principles of animal welfare.
 It provides the excellent ventilation needed to prevent respiratory illnesses, the secure construction to thwart clever predators, and an intuitive layout that encourages natural behaviors like roosting and nesting.